-Some boaters may remember the Council used to enforce its 48 hour (no return for 48 hour) visitor moorings through a Mooring Bye-law.
+Some boaters may remember the Council used to enforce its forty eight hours (no return for forty eight hours) visitor moorings through a Mooring Bye-law.
 Regrettably the Council was unable to continue with this approach and after a great deal of consultation and exploration of other potential mooring management solutions, the District Council concluded that the most effective method of managing the moorings would be to enforce them using contract law.

-The terms of the contract to moor will be set out on signs along the length of the Council’s moorings.
+The terms of the contract to moor will be set out on signs along the length of the council’s moorings.
 Any boater choosing to moor, anchor or remain stationary at the moorings in effect agrees to the contractual terms set out on the sign.
-If any of the terms are breached, a charge of £100 is payable (a further £100 charge is payable for every 24 hour period that the charge is breached).
-This is reduced to £70 if the charge is paid within 14 days of the Mooring Charge Notice being issued.
-If the mooring charge is not paid within 28 days, the Council will commence debt recovery action (including court action) which will incur further costs.
+If any of the terms are breached, a charge of £100 is payable (a further £100 charge is payable for every twenty-four hour period that the charge is breached).
+This is reduced to £70 if the charge is paid within fourteen days of the Mooring Charge Notice being issued.
+If the mooring charge is not paid within twenty-eight days, the council will commence debt recovery action (including court action) which will incur further costs.